10 Meanings

 And you're tall as my dad

-And I'll make you a picture for college next year
+And I'll make you a big card for college next year

-So hush now, peace, man, the babysitter's here.
+So hush now, sleep, yeah, the babysitter's here.

 The best babysitter's here.

-The Babysitter's Here Lyrics as written by Dar Williams
+Cover art for The Babysitter's Here lyrics by Dar Williams

 This song was my favourite song about 8 years ago when i was about 8 - the age of the girl in the song, i imagined!
 It got through to me cos i had a close relationship with my babysitter i think.
 Anyway last year I wanted to hear the song again but i couldn't find it so my Mum bought me Dar's album and I've been hooked ever since, and this song is still one of my favourites.
 It wasn't until this time round that I heard it that I really understood the song though.
 I think its about irony: the little girl has this great relationship with the babysitter and perceives the babysitter to have a great relationship with her boyfriend.
 When the boyfriend makes the Babysitter choose between college and him, the Babysitter gets upset and tries to explain to the girl why.
 The irony comes where the child has said earlier that she wants a boyfriend just like "Tom", and that she thinks that the Babysitter is upset because she's leaving to go to college and she doesn't understand that the "perfect" boyfriend has made her babysitter choose between him and going to college.
 The innocence Dar creates in this song is really moving and it gets to me everytime.